Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 5. Poisonous plants, berries, parts of animal carcasses.

-6. Food prepared by a sick person.
+6. Foods prepared by a sick person.

 • meat and fish;